mikeizbicki/lab-fastapi/README.md

 In this lab, we're not going to explore these powerful features, and instead use just a simple interface provided by [gradio](https://www.gradio.app/guides/quickstart).

-The file `gradio_server.py` contains a simple web server that can be used to connect to any OpenAI compatible endpoint.
+The file `gradio_server.py` contains a web server that can be used to connect to any OpenAI compatible endpoint.
 The following command will create a web interface for the groq endpoint you can use:
 ```
 $ python3 gradio_server.py --url=https://api.groq.com/openai/v1 --apikey=$GROQ_API_KEY